Acne

 Acne is caused by a build-up of dead skin cells and oil.
 This then forms a pimple or nodule in the skin.
 Bacteria can then grow in blocked pores, causing inflammation and redness.

 Androgen hormones may also make your skin produce more oil.
-But, hormones only cause acne in a very small minority of people, such as people with polycystic ovarian syndrome (PCOS).
+But higher levels of hormones only cause acne in a very small minority of adults, such as people with polycystic ovarian syndrome (PCOS).
 Hormone levels also increase during puberty in teenagers and young adults.

 There are other things that can trigger acne, such as: